danielt17/Beamforming-for-null-steering-and-tracking-using-anomalous-measurements/README.md

 In depth look at the simulation:

-1. We generate bits which transmit over a QPSK modulation, the signals are made of pilot signals and the transmitted data.
+1. We generate bits which transmit over a QPSK modulation, the sequence is made of pilot signals and the transmitted data.
 A block is defined in the following way using concatenation: [pilots, signals].
 The signals are defined in the following way: